 We are an open evangelical church that welcomes all traditions and is part of the Anglican Church in Wales within the Diocese of St David's.

-In normal circumstances services held in church every week on Sundays.
+In normal circumstances services are held in church every week on Sundays.

-We have an active junior church for young people who meet at the same time as the service.
+We have an active Sunday School, they are an all age worship group, who meet at the same time as the service.
 (See our Sunday school page for more information.)

 We also meet during the week for prayer, bible teaching and social events.

-When the damage is repaired it will again be available for hire at £8 per hour (including the use of the kitchen) Please phone 01269 824081 for further details.
+When the current restrictions are lifted the Community Church Hall will again be available for hire at £8 per hour (including the use of the kitchen) Please phone 01269 824081 for further details.